uf-mil/mil/mil_common/perception/mil_mlp/README.md

 ### Common Errors, Tips, Tricks, etc etc etc...

 When running the process_data script for the first time, if you encounter an sklearn import error, it is because you need version 0.18 of scikit-learn for python 2.
-The installation is fairly simple:
+The installation is fairly short:

 ```python
 pip2 install scikit-learn==0.18